Wants to know the secret to juicy, tender meat and poultry? It was learning how to dry brine a turkey!

-Because let ’s face it, whether cooking for the family or getting ready for the holidays, the thing I want is to serves dry, tasteless meat.
-And that is why learning how to dry brine a turkey is so important!
+Because let ’s face it, whether cooking for the family or getting ready for the holidays, the last thing I want is to serves dry, tasteless meat.!
+So now I will teach you my method for delicious dry brine smoked turkey!

 What is Brining?
 (Don't Worry I Asked The Same Question)

-Brining was a technique that was used to preserve food before refrigerators were created.
+Brining is a technique that was used to preserve food before refrigerators were created.

 It involved placing meat in a mixture of salt and water so that it could maintain it’s moisture and extend its shelf life.
-We reccomend using the gas smoker for this technique.
+We recommend using the gas smoker for this technique.

 Brining evolved and became used in cooking to help meat and poultry be more tender, retain its juices and adding lots of flavour.
 You have two options when brining your meat and that is a wet or dry brine.